umbraco/UmbracoDocs/15/umbraco-forms/developer/configuration/README.md

 #### ShowFieldValidation

-By default the validation message returned from a failed reCAPTCHA 3 request will be displayed only in the form level validation summary.
+The validation message returned from a failed reCAPTCHA 3 request will be displayed in the form level validation summary and alongside the field.

-To render also at a field level, set this value to `true`.
+To remove rendering at the field level, set this value to `false`.

-We expect to make the default value for this option `true` in Umbraco Forms 15.

 ### Rich text field type configuration